 Managing a virtual team is both rewarding and challenging.
-Flexibility, decreased overhead costs and freedom to work from any place in the world are certainly attractive advantages, but the lack of face-to-face interaction can make critical managerial responsibilities like conflict resolution uniquely taxing.
+Flexibility, decreased overhead costs, and freedom to work from anywhere in the world are certainly attractive advantages, but the lack of face-to-face interaction can make managing conflict difficult for virtual leaders.

-In a virtual setting, words can be easily misconstrued, and unresolved disputes between team members can significantly hinder a team’s ability to efficiently and productively work together.
-Conflict isn’t inherently a bad thing; in fact, it can actually strengthen your team if you’re able to work through it in a constructive way and reach a positive resolution.
+In a virtual setting, words can be easily misconstrued and unresolved disputes between team members can significantly undermine a team’s ability to collaborate efficiently and productively.
+Conflict isn’t inherently a bad thing; in fact, it can actually strengthen virtual teamwork when leaders constructively manage conflict and reach a positive resolution.

-What’s destructive is the resentment and lack of unity that unresolved conflict can cause within your team.
+What can be destructive, however, is the resentment and lack of unity that unresolved conflict creates among team members.
 No virtual team can avoid conflict entirely, nor should that be the goal.
-However, you can strengthen your team’s ability to manage conflict by developing stronger interpersonal relationships.
+However, virtual leaders can strengthen their team’s ability to productively manage conflict by developing stronger interpersonal relationships.

-Teams fortified by strong interpersonal relationships possess greater communication skills and trust—two of the most important components of a successful virtual workforce.
+Teams fortified by strong interpersonal relationships possess greater communication skills and trust—two of the most important components of successful virtual teamwork.

-In physical work environments, team members incidentally or purposefully form bonds.
+In colocated work environments, team members incidentally or purposefully form bonds.
 But in a virtual setting, it’s easy to become comfortable with isolation.
 Virtual leaders must intentionally create opportunities for people to interact across geographies and time zones.
-This, in turn, nurtures the development of vital interpersonal relationships to build trust and social capital.
+This, in turn, nurtures the development of the interpersonal relationships that are absolutely essential to building trust and social capital.

 1. Face-to-Face Meetings

 Research points strongly to the idea that an initial face-to-face meeting or annual in-person meetings produce more successful virtual teams.
-Our own findings show the highest-performing virtual teams make an effort to host a face-to-face meeting with new team members within the first 90 days.
-If time and geography won’t allow it, aim for a series of short virtual meetings to replicate what you would do in person.
+OnPoint Consulting’s own findings show the highest-performing virtual teams make an effort to host a kick-off meeting with new team members within the first 90 days.
+If time and geography won’t allow it, teams can aim for a series of short virtual meetings to replicate what they would do in-person.

-Though bringing the team together may require a sizeable investment, the return (a highly functional remote workforce) is well worth it.
-In planning these events, be sure to budget time for non business-related socialization to provide an opportunity for your virtual team to connect on a personal level.
+Although bringing the team together may require a substantial investment, the return is well worth it if the meeting results in highly functional virtual team members who trust one another to uphold their commitments.
+In planning these events, virtual leaders should also be sure to budget time for non-business-related socialization to provide an opportunity for team members to connect on a personal level.

 2. Create a Virtual Water Cooler

-Set up an internal social network for your team — a virtual location they can access and share thoughts, ideas, pictures, business goals and achievements regardless of geographic location or time zone.
-This could be as simple as setting up a team Facebook page where everyone is free to contribute.
+Setting up a virtual location where team members can access and share thoughts, ideas, pictures, business goals and achievements regardless of geographic location or time zone can go a long way toward building a sense of community among team members.
+This could be as simple as setting up a team Facebook page or a dedicated Slack channel where everyone is free to contribute.

 3. Find Reasons to Celebrate

-Whether it’s a birthday, anniversary or offbeat holiday, find reasons to celebrate as a team.
-Taking time out from straight-faced business to commemorate someone or something is a great way to get your virtual team members interacting with one another on friendly terms.
+Whether it’s a major performance milestone or a non-work event like a birthday, anniversary, or holiday, virtual teams should find reasons to celebrate together.
+Taking time out from everyday tasks to recognize someone or something is a great way to get virtual team members to interact with one another on friendly terms.

 4. Partner Team Members Strategically

-As you assign team members to various projects, consider what pairings can help strengthen relationships.
-It may be more convenient to assemble a team of people who are all in the same geographic location, but if the same people are always working together, you’re missing opportunities to build the team as a whole.
-Mix it up when you can.
-This not only strengthens bonds between team members; it also brings new skill sets and a fresh perspective to each project.
+As virtual leaders assign team members to various projects, they should always consider which pairings can help strengthen relationships.
+It may be more convenient to assemble a team of people who are all in the same geographic location, but if the same people are always working together, leaders are missing opportunities to build the team as a whole.

 5. Create Space and Time for Employees to Voice Concerns

-Periodically schedule progress meetings with each individual remote employee or set the expectation that anyone with concerns is welcome to schedule exclusive time with you.
-Remote environments make it very easy for feuding team members to avoid one another, so a festering argument (be it personal or task related) can grow into something larger than necessary.
+Effective virtual leaders periodically schedule progress meetings with individual employees to assess how they feel about the state of the team.
+Many teams also set the expectation that anyone with concerns is welcome to schedule time with the team leader to discuss the issues.
+Remote environments make it very easy for team members to avoid one another, so a festering argument can grow into something larger than necessary.